rocky-jaiswal/my_blogs/content/2013-11-04-angular_rails_2.md

 ---
-title: "Working with Angular.js and Rails - 2"
+title: 'Working with Angular.js and Rails - 2'
 tags: Rails, AngularJS
 date: 04/11/2013
 ---

-In my [last](http://rockyj.in/2013/10/24/angular_rails.html) blog I covered setting up a basic Rails + Angular.js webapp with [Rails-API](https://github.com/rails-api/rails-api) and [Yeoman](http://yeoman.io/).
+In my [last](/2013/10/24/angular_rails.html) blog I covered setting up a basic Rails + Angular.js webapp with [Rails-API](https://github.com/rails-api/rails-api) and [Yeoman](http://yeoman.io/).
 As promised in this post we will look at building a simple Authentication and Authorization mechanism on top of our application.

 _Plase note, the code shown in this blog is available on [Github](https://github.com/rocky-jaiswal/ebenezer)._

-For authentication we will use __Devise__ and for Authorization we will use __Pundit__, which are pretty standard gems used for these purposes.
+For authentication we will use **Devise** and for Authorization we will use **Pundit**, which are pretty standard gems used for these purposes.

 ###Devise